 Fortune favors the brave and the bold.
-This maxim is true about five Indian American business women who Forbes’ 2021 list features among America’s self-made richest women.
-The collective fortunes of the USA’s self-made richest women, including five Indian-origin entrepreneurs, rose to $118 billion by 31%.
+This maxim is true about four Indian American business women who Forbes’ 2023 list features among America’s self-made richest women.
+The collective fortunes of the USA’s self-made richest women, including four Indian-origin entrepreneurs, rose to $118 billion by 31%.
 26 of the richest self-made women in the US are now billionaires, including two Indian Americans.

 Jayshree Ullal, the President and CEO of cloud networking firm Arista Networks, is the richest of all Indian American business women.
-Her net worth soared from $1.3 billion in 2020 to $1.7 billion in 2021.
-One of the five Indian-origin women on Forbes’ 2021 list of America’s richest self-made women, Jayshree Ullal drove Arista Networks’ revenues from $1.1 billion in 2016 to $2.2 billion in 2018, with her leadership.
+Her net worth soared to US$ 2.2bn in 2023 from $1.9 billion in 2022.
+One of the four Indian-origin women on Forbes’ 2023 list of America’s richest self-made women, Jayshree Ullal drove Arista Networks’ revenues from $1.1 billion in 2016 to $4.381 billion in 2022, with her leadership.
 She featured among Barron’s World’s Best CEOs in 2018 and Fortune’s Top 20 Business Persons in 2019.

-Neha Narkhede from Maharashtra is a self-made tech entrepreneur and leading startup advisor with a net worth of $925 million.
-One of America’s richest business women on Forbes’ 2021 list, Neha Narkhede is one of the few who quit high-paying jobs to venture out as entrepreneurs.
+Neha Narkhede from Pune, Maharashtra is a self-made tech entrepreneur and leading startup advisor with a net worth of $520 million.
+Though her fortune dropped from $925 in 2022, she secured a place among America’s richest business women on Forbes’ 2023 list.
+She Narkhede is one of the few who quit high-paying jobs to venture out as entrepreneurs.
 In 2014, she quit her LinkedIn career as the Lead of Streams Infrastructure to co-found Confluent as a streaming data technology startup in the San Francisco Bay Area.
-In 2017, she created Apache Kafka to help conglomerates like Uber, Netflix, and Goldman Sachs to process huge influx of data.
+In 2017, she created Apache Kafka to help conglomerates like Uber, Netflix, and Goldman Sachs to process a huge influx of data.

 Named one of the world’s top 50 Women in Tech by Forbes, Neha Narkhede believes that being a little deaf to criticism and skepticism is a survival strategy in any male-dominated field.
 When she was growing up, her father laid the foundation of her future.
 Once she told CNBC, “When I was growing up, he selected books from different walks of life and told me stories of women who were trailblazers in very male-dominated fields.
 I read books about Indira Gandhi, Dr. Kiran Bedi, Indra Nooyi, and Kalpana Chawla.
 Reading their stories cultivated a sense of empowerment in me.”

-Dr. Reshma Shetty with a net worth of $750 million, is a co-founder of Gingko Bioworks, a synthetic biotechnology company in the Greater Boston Area.
+Dr. Reshma Shetty whose net worth has dropped to nearly $100M in 2023 from $750 million in 2022, is not on Forbes’ 2023 list of America’s richest self-made women.
+She is a co-founder of Gingko Bioworks, a synthetic biotechnology company in the Greater Boston Area.
 She started her journey as a graduate research assistant from MIT and went on to cofound Gingko Bioworks along with scientists from MIT under the supervision of Tom Knight, a former senior research scientist at the MIT School of Engineering.
 Gingko Bioworks specializes in using genetic engineering to produce bacteria with industrial applications and make new organisms.
 Dr. Reshma Shetty believes that answers to various challenges in health, food, energy and likes are lying hidden in the deep recesses of nature’s biodiversity.
 Gingko Bioworks’ value stands at $4.2 billion, as of 2019.

-This story is part of Travel Beats’ continued effort to promote achievements of the Indian-origin community in the US.
+This story is part of Travel Beats’ continued effort to promote achievements of Indian Diaspora in the US.
 Travel Beats, a leading community portal for Indians in America, is a subsidiary of the most trusted travel-booking portal, IndianEagle.com.
-Sign up to our newsletter for the latest air travel updates, community stories, US visa and immigration news.
+Sign up to our newsletter for the latest air travel updates, transit stopover guides, community stories, US visa and immigration news.